 The United States would profit from a much smaller percentage of users.
 With only 10 percent of the US individual population each paying a monthly fee of three dollars for individuals and seven dollars for business customers, an approximate annual revenue well in excess of $500 million could be realized.

-Postal Notice would operate as a public/private partnership.
+Postal Notice would operate as a Strategic Partnership.
 The benefit of the partnership would be consistent revenue for the USPS that is still allowable under Postal Accountability and Enhancement Act of 2006 (PAEA) – H.R.
 6407.
 The Postal Notice notification method is a considered a postal service not non-postal service because the USPS already receives partial revenue funds from the Tracking Number notification method on package deliveries..

 In 1997 under President Clinton and Vice President Al Gore, the MoverSource Program was recognized and celebrated with a Hammer award by the National Partnership for Reinventing Government as an example of an innovative and unique public/private arrangement to improve upon an inherently governmental function.
 MoverSource continues to provide consistent revenue today with very little USPS participation.